oliverleighthomas/oliverleighthomas.github.io/_posts/2023-06-25-6DOF-navmesh-week-5-Steering.md

 ![test](https://i.imgur.com/TBAk0kT.png)
 ![test](https://i.imgur.com/XXE2pmP.png)

 I was very excited about this speed improvement, and now users now have greater control over the number of iterations performed per tick.
-With this optimization complete, I could proceed to the next task—implementing steering.
+With this optimization complete, I could proceed to the next task &mdash; implementing steering.

 ### Steering